lenzelwowe/FilterOverlayer-JS/README.md

 # FilterOverlayer-JS
-A javascript filter overlayer to uploaded images using Canvas.
+A javascript filter overlayer to uploaded images(draggable) using Canvas.

 ## Code Use
 Include in HTML: